CGA Guidelines for Documentation Requirements for Salary Cost Redistributions to Restricted RC Accounts

 A "current" salary change is one that is received by Human Resources or Payroll within 60 days of the effective date of the proposed change.
 Salary changes that are "current" do not require CGA approval and will be processed without CGA review or additional documentation.

 A "late" salary change is one that is received by CGA in excess of 60 days from the effective date of the proposed change.

-CGA considers the following to be low-risk "late" salary changes and will approve without additional documentation when:
+CGA considers the following to be low-risk "late" salary changes and will approve without additional documentation or with minimum additional documentation when:

 - The effective date of the salary change is less than or equal to 90 days, and the change does not conflict with a previously certified Effort Report.
 However, if for example, a form is received by CGA on 2/1/xx that is effective back to 11/1/xx (90 days) and the 12/31/xx effort report has been completed, and that effort report does not support the requested change, then the requested change will be denied unless documentation as described in the higher-risk section below is provided.

 - For accounts that were setup after their effective date (late accounts), and the requested change is received by CGA within 60 days of standard account setup (initial standard setup or after removal from advanced or hardship status), and the requested change is supported by the effort report (if available).

 Note: When you become aware of an employee who is beginning to work on a project that has not been awarded, it is best to request a hardship or advance account so expenses can be charged to the correct account.
 This will eliminate the need to process "late" salary changes on restricted accounts.

 CGA considers the following to be medium-risk "late" salary changes and will approve with minimum additional documentation when: